oppia/oppia/extensions/interactions/LogicProof/static/js/README.txt

   - ∈ (membership) \u2208
 Note that ^ is currently being automatically converted into ∧; this will have to stop if ^ starts being used for actual exponentiation.

-This widget adds the following objects to the global javascript namespace, which should not be overwritten:
+The LogicProof interaction adds the following objects to the global javascript namespace, which should not be overwritten:
  - logicProofParser
  - logicProofShared
  - logicProofStudent